Hobart Town Hall: History

 Construction of the town hall was begun in 1864, with the foundation stone laid on April 14, which was declared a public holiday and celebrated by a parade.
 It was completed two years later in September 1866, which was celebrated by another public holiday and a gala ball.
 The design by Henry Hunter was somewhat inspired by the Palazzo Farnese in Rome.
 At the time of construction, it was designed to house the City of Hobart's council chambers, as well as police offices, the municipal court and the State Library of Tasmania.
 These remained in use for nearly fifty years after the town hall was opened.
 It, along with Franklin Square, were built on the site of the former government house which had been demolished upon completion of the present government house.

+The City of Hobart organ, built by J. W. Walker of London, and reckoned to be the second finest in Australia, was opened on 17 March 1870 in a concert by F. A. Packer, Albert Alexander RAM, and John Packer.

-By 1925 the state of the halls prominent portico had degenerated to the point it was declared unsafe and major restoration work had to be undertaken.
+By 1925 the state of the hall's prominent portico had degenerated to the point where it was declared unsafe and major restoration work had to be undertaken.

 The building's well-known chandeliers were installed in the Town Hall's ballroom by former Lord Mayor Doone Kennedy.